I’m a bit of a transport nerd and I love wine, so what better way to celebrate my birthday than an afternoon aboard the Napa Valley Wine Train?

 Miljenko “Mike” Grgich, the 93-year-old winemaker who established the vineyard, apparently still visits to this day and talks to visitors, although he didn’t make an appearance while we were there.

 After a tour of the vineyard, the Napa Valley Wine Train arrived like clockwork and we boarded a different carriage to enjoy our dessert.

 The trip back into Napa offers a great opportunity to drink more (wine or cocktails) or to do as we did and tour the train front to back.
 Again, the food was great and the train was not too busy, meaning it was easy to explore all of the carriages including the kitchen carriage where all of the food is cooked.

 Arriving back in Napa, we spent a pleasant couple of hours wandering around the town and the Oxbow Public Market.
 This did feel slightly like wasted time and I wish we had done a little more research into how we could have made the most of being in Napa town for a couple of hours.

 We returned back to the Vallejo ferry terminal in time for the boat back to San Francisco, ending the day with one final treat.

-I’d definitely recommend taking a trip on a Friday, as you can get a ferry from San Francisco Ferry Building to Vallejo (that service doesn’t run at weekends).
+I’d definitely recommend taking a trip on a Friday, as you can get a ferry from San Francisco Ferry Building to Vallejo (that service doesn’t run on weekends).

 A trip on the wine train is also a brilliant way to start a long weekend in San Francisco.
 If you are on a short trip and don’t have time to spend a night or two in wine country, this is a good compromise.

-Napa is definitely more touristy than Sonoma Valley, however I enjoyed visiting both and don’t have a preference (yet).
-Somona takes a little more planning, where as on the Napa Valley Wine Train tour (booked through Viator) we didn’t have to think about a thing.
+Napa is definitely more touristy than Sonoma Valley, however, I enjoyed visiting both and don’t have a preference (yet).
+Sonoma takes a little more planning, whereas on the Napa Valley Wine Train tour (booked through Viator) we didn’t have to think about a thing.